Sigma model on a squashed sphere with a Wess-Zumino term: Introducing the WZNW term

-When we are at the point $\eta=1$, $\hat{R}$ and thus the beta function vanishes.
+When we are at the point $\eta=1$, the modified Riemann curvature $\hat{R}_{abcd}=0$ and thus the $\beta$ function vanishes.
 And this is of course just the point where $\lambda^2=\lambda_k^2$ which was introduced above in the context of the current algebra.